khoitran2603/Personal-Transactions-DWH-Azure-pub/README.md

 The data architecture for this project follows Medallion Architecture **Bronze**, **Silver**, and **Gold** layers:
 ![Data Architecture](docs/data_architecture.png)

+1. **Bronze Layer**
-1. **Bronze Layer**: Stores raw CSV data exactly as received from bank exports.
-Data is ingested from Azure Container into SQL Server Database, and transfer to Data Lake via ADF.
+- Stores raw CSV data exactly as received from bank exports.
+- Data is ingested from **Azure Blob Storage** into **Azure SQL Database**, then transferred to **Azure Data Lake** via **Azure Data Factory (ADF)** with minimal transformation.
+2. **Silver Layer**
-2. **Silver Layer**: This layer includes data cleansing, standardization, and normalization processes to prepare data for analysis.
+- Performs data cleansing, standardization, and normalization using **Databricks (PySpark)**.
+- This layer applies business rules, categorization logic, location inference, and description normalization to produce analysis-ready transactional data.
+3. **Gold Layer**
-3. **Gold Layer**: Consolidate transactions across all banks into a single fact table, applies final business rules and overrides.
-Become a single source of truth for dashboard and reporting,
+- Consolidates transactions across all banks into a single master table.
+- Applies final business rules, overrides, and manual adjustments to become the **single source of truth** for dashboards, reporting, and downstream analytics.,

 ---
 ## 📖 Project Overview
 This project simulates a production-style data warehouse using personal financial data.
 It emphasizes:
-- Clear data lineage
+- Clear data lineage from source files to analytics outputs
-- Controlled refresh behavior
+- Controlled refresh behavior (batch-oriented, non-incremental)
-- Separation of raw data, business logic, and analytics output
+- Separation of raw data, business logic, and analytics layers

 The warehouse is designed for monthly monitoring, acknowledging that bank exports are not real-time and may be subject to short delays.

+---
 ## 🚀 Project Requirements

+### Building the Data Warehouse (Data Engineering)
+**Objective:**
+Design and implement a scalable, maintainable data warehouse on Azure that ingests multi-bank transaction data, enforces clear data layering (Bronze/Silver/Gold), and supports reliable analytics and reporting.

+**Specifications:**
+- Azure Blob Storage for raw CSV ingestion
+- Azure SQL Database for Bronze schema management and control logic
+- Azure Data Factory for orchestration and data movement
+- Azure Data Lake Storage Gen2 as the analytical storage layer
+- Databricks (PySpark) for Silver and Gold transformations
+- Batch-based refresh strategy (TRUNCATE + INSERT / full reloads)
+- Explicit execution order with no hidden dependencies

+---
 ## 📂 Repository Structure
 ```
 Personal-Transactions-DWH-Azure/